 - Attend financial aid meetings

-- Develop a rough list of colleges you’re considering.
+- List colleges you’re considering.

 You have started the process.
 You know more about yourself.
 You know more about the schools that interest you.